 As Will’s fame grew, so too did his ability to participate with the charity.
 He met the scholars and saw first-hand the impact that Cancer for College had on their lives.
 Through his involvement, the golf tournament became a must-play event.
 The charity staged crazy fundraising events all around the celebrity of Will Ferrell.
 It’s often said that a person can give time or money to a charity.
 Will Ferrell and his wife Viveca Paulin give both to Cancer for College.
 Their contributions have allowed the foundation to grow in ways that could hardly be imagined.
 He has called Cancer for College “one of the purest charities I have ever seen” and he calls the involvement in Cancer for College events as a highlight of his year.

 Losing Your Footing...

 As if Craig had not faced enough challenges in life, 2006 brought a new battle.
 Many cancer survivors are left with a compromised immune system as a result of treatments.
-The medication used to maintain Craig’s blood pressure and ultimately save his life constricted blood vessels and had the alarming side effect of causing his extremities to swell beyond recognition.
+Craig acquired a blood stream infection that his immune system could not fight off causing him to go septic.
+The medication used to maintain Craig’s blood pressure constricted blood vessels and had the alarming side effect of causing his extremities to swell beyond recognition.
 This compromised the circulation in his feet and hands, in essence, strangling them.
 Gangrene set in.
 Doctors suggested amputation and with his wife Stacy at his side, Craig agreed.
 Both of his feet were taken just above the ankle and while his hands were saved, they received tremendous damage and required months of physical therapy.
 In Craig’s typical fashion, he turned a devastating situation into a positive.
 At the 2006 Cancer for College golf tournament, only six months after losing his feet, Craig played golf in his prosthetics and the foundation proudly gave its first scholarship to an amputee.